Large deviations for non-uniformly expanding maps: Introduction

 Moreover if $\limsup_{n\to\infty} \frac1n\log\Leb(M\setminus A_n)<0$ then

 \end{maincorollary}

 In the setting of a partially hyperbolic non-uniformly expanding attracting set we get, using the same reasoning as above

-\begin{maincorollary} Let $f:M\to M$ be a diffeomorphism and $\Lambda$ a partially hyperbolic non-uniformly expanding attracting set with isolating neighborhood $U$.
+\begin{maincorollary} Let $f:M\to M$ be a diffeomorphism and $\Lambda$ a partially hyperbolic non-uniformly expanding attracting set with isolating neighborhood $U$ \textbf{such that every measure in $\EE$ is weak expanding}.
 Let $K\subset U$ be a compact subset such that $\mu(K)<1$ for all $\mu$ in the weak$^*$-closure $\overline\EE$ of $\EE$.
 Then

 \end{maincorollary}